BattletechModders/Abilifier/README.md

 `enableResolverator` - bool, enables pilot resolve overhaul module

-`resolveGenTacticsMult` - float, multiplier modifies resolve generation according to tactics skill.
-Initialized as an actor stat, which can be modified be equipment, abilities, etc.
+~~`resolveGenTacticsMult` - float, multiplier modifies resolve generation according to tactics skill.
+Initialized as an actor stat, which can be modified be equipment, abilities, etc.~~ deprecated. just alter resolveGenBaseMult using traits.

-`resolveCostTacticsMult` - float, multiplier modifies resolve costs of abilities according to tactics skill.
-Initialized as an actor stat, which can be modified be equipment, abilities, etc.
+~~`resolveCostTacticsMult` - float, multiplier modifies resolve costs of abilities according to tactics skill.
+Initialized as an actor stat, which can be modified be equipment, abilities, etc.~~ deprecated. just alter resolveCostBaseMult using traits.

 `resolveGenBaseMult` - float, base multiplier for all resolve generation.
 Initialized as an actor stat, which can be modified be equipment, abilities, etc.

 `resolveCostBaseMult` - float, base multiplier for all resolve costs.
 Initialized as an actor stat, which can be modified be equipment, abilities, etc.

 **NOTE** the unit statistic (float) `resolveRoundBaseMod` can be used to add a flat resolve gain each round *specific to the unit* (as opposed to vanilla statistic `MoraleBonusGain` which will still add bonus resolve to each unit on the team).
-Keep in mind this "flat" bonus will still be affected by `resolveGenBaseMult` or `resolveGenTacticsMult`, however.
+Keep in mind this "flat" bonus will still be affected by `resolveGenBaseMult`, however.

 `usePopUpsForAbilityDesc` bool, sets Abilifier to use hover tooltips for Ability descriptions as described above.